colindoyle0000/colindoyle-website/content/laj-sp22/syllabus/grading.md

 Student presentations will be held on our final two weeks of class: ~~April 12th and April 19th~~ April 19th and April 26th.

-Final papers are due ~~Wednesday April 26th~~ Wednesday May 4th (rescheduled because of Week 07 class cancellation).
+Final papers are due ~~Wednesday April 26th~~ ~~Wednesday~~ Thursday May 4th (rescheduled because of Week 07 class cancellation).
 You are encouraged to use the questions and reactions to your in-class presentations to refine your final paper.

 [1]:	mailto:colin.doyle@lls.edu?subject=Reading%20Response